gohugoio/hugo/content/contribute/development.md

 You can check on which branch your are with `git branch`.
 You should see a list of all local branches.
 The current branch is indicated with a little asterisk.

-### Contributing to the documentation
+### Contributing to Documentation

-Perhaps you want to start contributing to the docs.
-Then you can ignore most of the following steps.
-You can find the documentation within the cloned repository in the subfolder `docs`.
-Change the directory with `cd docs`.
-[Install the latest release][releases].
-Or read on and build Hugo from source.
+Perhaps you want to start contributing to the Hugo docs.
+If so, you can ignore most of the following steps and focus on the `/docs` directory within your newly cloned repository.
+You can change directories into the Hugo docs using `cd docs`.

 You can start Hugo's built-in server via `hugo server`.
 Browse the documentation by entering [http://localhost:1313](http://localhost:1313) in the address bar of your browser.
-The server automatically updates the page if you change its content.
+The server automatically updates the page whenever you change content.

+We have developed a [separate Hugo documentation contribution guide][docscontrib] for more information on how the Hugo docs are built, organized, and improved by the generosity of people like you.

 ### Building Hugo